NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_PTDF_matrix.md

 Three different methods case be chosen:
 - `Dense`: considers functions for dense matrix multiplication and inversion
 - `KLU`: considers functions for sparse matrix multiplication and inversion
-- `MKLPardiso`: uses MKLPardiso for matrix multiplication and inversion

 The abovementioned methods are shortly presented in the following sections.